rotationalio/rotational.io/README.md

 `limits`

 After updating the fields listed above, content added for the new data source should be added to the `static/index.json` file to update the search index.
-To update the `static/index.json` file, use the following command:
+To create an updated `static/index.json` file, use the following command:

 ```
 $ yarn index